Wings of Witness

 Artist Jeffrey Schrier comments on his experience, directing the assembly of the work at the Brandeis-Bardin Institute:

-Counselors in training, advisors and staff worked with Wilfredo and I into the late hours at night, creating massive plastic drop cloths with drawing indications of where the over 8,000 feathers of tabs, would be placed.
+Counselors in training, advisors and staff worked into the late hours at night, creating massive plastic drop cloths with drawing indications of where the over 8,000 feathers of tabs, would be placed.

 Photo: Debbie Becker

-As part of our artist residencies in California the Brandeis-Bardin Institute arranged access for us to create silk-screen monoprints at the well know East LA Atelier, " Self Help Graphics".
-This very rich experience of producing art in this setting afforded Wilfredo and me the opportunity of creating art in settings related to each of our heritage.
-Self Help is a Latino grass roots organization originally developed to foster interest in the arts and supply a route of expression for emerging young artists of the Chicano community.
-After the exhilarating experience of creating a body of work there, we returned to our site at the Brandeis-Bardin Institute days later, to find that under the direction of Carrie Ungerman, the assembly of WINGS was nearly complete, requiring only a few hours of finishing touches.
-Enormously dedicated helpers remained on the slope with us until all was made ready.
+As part of our stint there, the Brandeis-Bardin Institute arranged resdencies for us at the East LA atelier, " Self Help Graphics."
+This experience afforded Wilfredo and I the opportunity of creating art in settings related to each of our heritage.
+A selection of the silk screen prints we produced were donated as a fundraiser.
+Self Help Graphics is a Latino grass roots organization originally developed to supply a route of expression for emerging young artists of the Chicano community.
+After the exhilarating experience of creating a body of work there, we returned to the Brandeis-Bardin Institute where enormously dedicated helpers remained on the slope with us, until the winged formation was complete.

 Wilfredo and I reassembled the central figure-like form we had constructed in my summer studio, and set the tightly braided wire form into the center of the butterfly.